Margot A. Holloman, PhD, Licensed Psychologist and Owner of Beginning to Bloom Therapy

 Postpartum Support International (PSI)

-My passion for mothers was born out of the stress of walking the floor with my first baby while she cried for hours.
-I felt so unsure if I could be both a good mother and a good Psychologist after a childhood filled with love but also rage and neglect.
+Some of my passion for mothers was born out of the stress of walking the floor with my first baby while she cried off and on for hours.
+I felt helpless and unsure if I could be both a good Mom and a good Psychologist.
+Both were so challenging AND very important to me, and to make it worse, I was new at both.

 My approach will be tailored to your needs and your preferences.